azhagusurriya/android_gbc_wip_s2021_inspection_app/README.md

 ## Tabs

-* When image is not picked on After/Before, it is downloading forever
-* Change name "List" to "Issues"
-* When image on After is added, check the item (if there is no image, don't let it check)
+* When an image on After is added, check the item (if there is no image, don't let it check)

 ## HomeFragment